-Appointment to Current Position(s): March 2018 Experience: Prior to assuming his current positions, Mr. Gaffin served as Senior Vice President and Chief Legal Officer of Alkermes, Inc. and Secretary of the Company from December 2017 to March 2018.
+Appointment to Current Position(s): March 2018

+Experience: Prior to assuming his current positions, Mr. Gaffin served as Senior Vice President and Chief Legal Officer of Alkermes, Inc. and Secretary of the Company from December 2017 to March 2018.
 Mr. Gaffin served as Senior Vice President and Chief Legal Officer of Alkermes, Inc. from May 2016 to December 2017.
 Mr. Gaffin served as Vice President, U.S. General Counsel of Alkermes, Inc., from January 2014 to May 2016.
-Mr. Gaffin served as Senior Director, Deputy General Counsel of Alkermes, Inc. from October 2011 to January 2014.
-Mr. Gaffin served as Senior Director, Deputy General Counsel of Alkermes, Inc. from October 2009 to October 2011.
-Mr. Gaffin joined Alkermes, Inc. in 2005 as Director, Deputy General Counsel.
-Prior to joining the company, Mr. Gaffin held the role of Assistant General Counsel at Biogen Inc., where he provided legal counsel on product-related matters and negotiated collaboration and licensing transactions.
+Mr. Gaffin served as Vice President, Deputy General Counsel of Alkermes, Inc. from October 2011 to January 2014, and prior to that in roles of increasing responsibility since joining Alkermes, Inc. in 2005.
+Prior to joining the company, Mr. Gaffin held the role of Assistant General Counsel at Biogen Inc., where he provided legal counsel on product-related matters and collaboration and licensing transactions.

-Dr. Craig C. Hopkinson
+Craig C. Hopkinson, M.D.